duda

 To customize the website editor’s branding, switch to the “Editor" tab within the white label page.
 From here, you'll be able to upload your own logo and customize the colors of text and buttons.
 For advanced branding work, you can also include your own custom CSS and HTML.
 As you save your work, you'll be able to see a preview generated of the changes.

-White Labeling the Editor URL
+White labeling the editor’s URL

-Once you have the interface branding in place, there is one important additional step; the domain name your users will see in the browser.
-By default the Duda site editor URL is going to be some derivative of a generic Duda domain, such as “x.responsivewebsite.com.”
-It's possible to update this to something more branded such as “editor.mydomain.com” or “mydomaineditor.com” by navigating to “White Label” → “Custom Domain” and selecting the “Dashboard Domain” tab.
+It's possible to update this to something more branded such as “editor.mydomain.com” or “mydomaineditor.com” by navigating to “White Label” → “Custom Domain” and then selecting the “Dashboard Domain” tab.
 Keep in mind that you will need to add a CNAME entry to the DNS of whatever domain you choose.
 The value for this entry is provided on the custom domain page.

 After the actual website editing experience is branded, we need to think about the publishing experience.
 Taking a site live is where the entire process comes to a screeching halt for many agencies and SaaS companies.
 Domain names and DNS can be a complex subject for non-technical people.
 Many users might not have a domain, or they may have an existing site that is already using their domain.
 They may even have registered a domain, or had someone register it for them, and never actually set up a website for it.